usdot-fhwa-stol/carma-platform/docs/Contributing.md

 **Main branches**

+**master**
-**master** - This branch contains production-ready code of CARMAPlatform.
+* This branch contains production-ready code of CARMAPlatform.
+* This branch should be kept stable at all times

+**develop**
+* This branch contains code for the upcoming release.
-**develop** - This branch should be kept stable at all times.
+* This branch should be kept stable at all times.
 This is important because new branches are created off of this branch.

 **Supporting branches**

 **feature**
-* These branches are created from develop; each feature branch is used to implement a single task.
+* These branches are created from develop; **each feature branch is used to implement a single task**.
 After completing the task, the feature branch must be merged into develop.
 * To avoid ambiguity, we use a specific naming convention for feature branches − they always begin with feature/ followed by a description based on the functionality implemented by the feature.
 For example, **feature/sign-up-with-email-and-password.**
 * Thanks to this naming, team members can easily tell what code each branch contains.